Azizabad airstrike: Casualty estimates and investigations

+The Callan investigation also criticized the methodology of the UNAMA, Afghan government and AIHRC investigations, stating that they relied heavily on villager statements and limited forensic examination, and that their casualty lists were largely identical or closely derivative of one another; the investigation noted that 82 of the 89 names on the UNAMA list matched an earlier list compiled by Azizabad villagers.
+It concluded that the higher casualty figures were not substantiated by graves, video or other intelligence.

+Human Rights Watch subsequently disputed the Callan investigation's conclusions, calling it "deeply flawed" in a January 2009 letter to then-Secretary of Defense Robert Gates.
+The organization argued that the investigation had dismissed villager testimony as financially or politically motivated, rejected consistent claims that some graves held more than one body, and failed to acknowledge any flaws in the initial, lower U.S. casualty estimates.
+Human Rights Watch also criticized the investigation's summary for exonerating U.S. forces without disclosing its supporting evidence.

+No U.S. condolence payments were made in connection with the operation.
+The government of Afghanistan reportedly paid $2,000 to the family of each of the 90 civilians it counted as killed and $1,000 to each person it counted as wounded, along with government-sponsored trips to the Hajj.

 Reaction

 Azizabad residents

 The day after the attack, Saturday 23 August 2008, villagers organised a demonstration against Afghan troops which had been deployed to Azizabad to distribute food and other assistance.
 Several people were injured during a confrontation between the protesting villagers and army personnel.

 Government of Afghanistan

 Afghan President Hamid Karzai described the attack as "tragic" and "irresponsible".
 Karzai dismissed two senior Afghan military personnel, a general and a major, for "negligence and concealing facts".
 After a cabinet meeting the government announced that it would seek to renegotiate the terms of the international presence in the country.
 Some analysts suggested that this announcement was a direct response to the Azizabad event.
 A government statement called for an end to "airstrikes on civilian targets, unilateral searches of homes and illegal detentions" by international forces.

 In February 2009, a primary court in Herat sentenced Mohammad Nader to death for giving "wrong information" to coalition forces which resulted in the Azizabad airstrike.
 The presiding judge, Qazi Mukaram, told Nader that he was being "sentenced to capital punishment for spying for foreign forces and giving wrong information that caused the death of civilians."
 Nader denied the charges, saying, "My information was accurate and I did it for the well-being and security of my village."